 The drug application has to fall under one of the following four categories:

 ًThe priority review scope in this category only covers a specific definition of serious diseases.
-In addition, the treatment has to be with special criteria.
-Therefore, we can say that not all serious diseases can be considered here nor all the drugs indicated for them.
+In addition, the treatment has to be with particular criteria.
+Therefore, we can say that not all serious diseases can be considered here, nor all the drugs indicated for them.

 Serious Diseases